Note: This post has been updated as of September 2017.

-- As featured in – Create a sidebar ad with an “as featured in” title with the logos of all the places you’ve been.
+- As Featured In: Create a homepage image or sidebar ad with an “as featured in” title with the logos of all the places you’ve been.
 Instant social proof.
-Take this a step farther by including a press page with links to the various posts.
+Take this a step further by including a press page with links to the various posts.

-- Have You Made the Effort? – Usually getting big media mentions isn’t something that just happens, especially not in the beginning.
-Be proactive and reach out to various agencies and give them a compelling reason to tell your story for you.
+- Make the Effort: Usually getting big media mentions isn’t something that just happens, especially not in the beginning.
+Be proactive and reach out to various sites and give them a compelling reason to tell your story for you.
 Here’s a strategy that works beautifully.

 So How’d You Do?